symfoni/symfoni-monorepo/packages/buidler-react/README.md

 `npm install --save @symfoni/buidler-react `

-The plugin will hook into `npx buidler node` when you run that.
-Untill this [issue](https://github.com/nomiclabs/buidler/issues/899) is resolved it will only run when you start the node.
+The plugin will hook into buidler-deploy which hooks into `npx buidler node` when you run that.
 After that issue is resolved it will run each time you make a change to your smart contracts and react will hot-reload it.

 You can mnaully trigger it by running `npx buidler react --network localhost`.
 You probably need to run `npx buidler typechain` and `npx buidler deploy`first to have artifacts, deployments and typechain files ready.